Workflow triggers

 2. Go to SettingsTriggers.

-3. Use Add rule in the Field change section to choose which fields to monitor for each entity.
+3. Use Add rule in the Field change section to choose which built-in fields to monitor for each entity.

-4. Grant the requested Shopify scopes when prompted.
+5. Grant the requested Shopify scopes when prompted.

 How field changes are tracked